seddonym/seddonym.github.io/_posts/2020-05-08-model-system-code.md

 The biggest downside of Code Driven Design is that we're trying to think about too many things at once.

-If we design by coding, we're likely to end up thinking about multiple things at the same time: not only how the code is factored, but also what the system is doing and, even deeper, the fundamental concepts and assumptions at the heart of the software.
+If we design by coding, we're likely to end up thinking about multiple things at the same time: not only how the code is factored, but also how the system is behaving and, even deeper, the fundamental concepts and assumptions at the heart of the software.
 By designing all of these things simultaneously, we run the risk of not giving each aspect the attention it deserves.
 All too often, software design becomes only code design: the other important questions are answered unthinkingly and without genuinely weighing up the options.

 It's easier to tackle these questions one at a time.

-## Model, System, Code
+## Model, Behaviour, Code

 Here, then, is an alternative to Code Driven Design that I find helpful.
-It's a three step process that I call _Model, System, Code_.
+It's a three step process that I call _Model, Behaviour, Code_.

 At its heart is the idea that the design of a piece of software can be thought of as a stack of three distinct concerns, each founded on the concern below it.

-At the bottom of the stack is the Model, next is the System, and at the top is the Code.
+At the bottom of the stack is the Model, next is Behaviour, and at the top is the Code.

-{% include content_illustration.html image="model-system-code/stack.png" alt="Stack showing model, system and then code running from bottom to top" %}
+{% include content_illustration.html image="model-system-code/stack.png" alt="Stack showing model, behaviour and then code running from bottom to top" %}

 When I tackle a new piece of functionality, I start by designing the bottom of the stack, and work my way upwards.
 I don't worry about things that belong higher up the stack until I've designed solid foundations for them to rest on.
 I seek feedback on each item in the stack before moving on to the next one.

 So, my process begins by developing the model on which everything sits.
-Once this is in place, I move on to thinking about the system.
-Only once I understand both the model and the system do I begin thinking about the code.
+Once this is in place, I move on to thinking about how the system behaves.
+Only once I understand both the system's model and its behaviour do I begin thinking about the code.

 ### Step One: Model Design